Thermalization of dilute impurities in one dimensional spin chains: Finite Impurity Density

 This transformed Hamiltonian can be obtained in two different ways: i) either by performing a standard unitary rotation, which perturbatively removes the coupling between the impurity and the rest of the spins:

 where

-or ii) by going to the rotating frame with respect to the impurity potential (see Eq.~\eqref{eq:H_rot_frame} below) and performing the leading order van Vleck expansion of the resulting Floquet Hamiltonian~\cite{Bukov_SW_2016}.
+or ii) by going to the rotating frame with respect to the impurity potential like in Eq.~\eqref{eq:H_rot_frame} and performing the leading order van Vleck expansion of the resulting Floquet Hamiltonian~\cite{Bukov_SW_2016}.

-The transformed Hamiltonian $\tilde H$ in Eq.~\eqref{eq:HSW} is quite simple, apart from some boundary corrections arising from the bare interaction and virtual coupling with the impurity, it has some effective flip-flop contribution coupling the boundary spins of the two blocks.
-Since that coupling arises from a virtual process involving the impurity, it's suppressed by $1/V$.
+The transformed Hamiltonian $\tilde H_{\rm SW}$ in Eq.~\eqref{eq:HSW} is quite simple, apart from some boundary corrections arising from the bare interaction and virtual coupling with the impurity, it has some effective flip-flop contribution coupling the boundary spins of the two blocks.
+Since that coupling arises from a virtual process involving the impurity, it's suppressed by $1/V_\ell$.
 Note that the sign of the coupling, determined by the value of $S^z_\ell$, is irrelevant as it can be removed by a simple $\pi$-rotation of spins on the right of the impurity around the z-axis.
-So we can consider only $S^z_{\ell}=1/2$ sector in Eq.~\eqref{eq:HSW}.
-The other two $1/V$ corrections to the transformed Hamiltonian, representing small boundary magnetic fields, are clearly unimportant for the physics of the model and we drop them, defining the effective Hamiltonian:
+We restrict ourselves to $S^z_\ell=1/2$ sector in Eq.~\eqref{eq:HSW}.
+The other two $1/V_\ell$ corrections to the transformed Hamiltonian, representing small boundary magnetic fields, are unimportant for the physics of the model and we drop them, defining the effective bulk Hamiltonian:

+If the bath contains multiple impurities this procedure can be done on each impurity site effectively introducing weak links across them.
+The new bulk Hamiltonian $H'_{\rm bulk}$ contains no large terms of the order of $V$ and one can thus apply both the FGR and the Birkhoff analysis by simply replacing the bulk Hamiltonian $H_{\rm bulk}\to H'_{\rm bulk}$ in Eq.~\eqref{eq:H_bi}.

+First, we want to understand how the presence of multiple impurities affects the spectrum of the boundary spins shown in Fig.~\ref{fig:Xboundary}.
+A sufficient condition for localization is vanishing of the spectral function at $\omega\geq V$ for a sufficiently large $V$.
+This would ensure that the FGR rate for impurity relaxation is zero.
+Conversely finite spectral weight at any (non-extensive) $V$ indicates delocalization of the impurities.
+Clearly, when focusing on a single impurity, the rest of the system acts as the worst bath when all the other impurities are completely frozen out.
+It thus suffices to understand the modifications of the boundary spectral function due to the presence of additional weak links in the bulk of the bath.